|

 interaction and engagement.
 The

 idea of flow could also be used as a model.
-Apparently,
+Apparently, fundamental

-fundamental emotions are tested,
+emotions are tested, including ‘fear, anger,

-contempt, fright, pain, interest, and joy’
+shame, contempt, fright, pain, interest, and

-(206).
+joy’ (206).

+The theatrical processes are based on a

+move to joy and interest.
 The

-theatrical processes are based on a fear

-joy and interest.

-The theatre is conceived as a ‘jolly
+theatre is conceived as a ‘jolly chora’, ‘a big

-‘a big heart/heat space’ (206).
+heart/heat space’ (206).
 The

 initial activity however is ‘ego roulette’.
+The

-The intention is that the audience expose
+intention is that the audience expose and then

-theories, and therefore develop their identity
+confronts their theories, and therefore develop

-through ‘kairos (intense moments
+their identity through ‘kairos (intense moments

 that open a window on new actions)’ (207), a

-sustained psychological state of
+sustained psychological state of coherence.

 An analysis of an actual